Beijing, China

 Bronze Tortoise, Forbidden City

 The Forbidden City is the largest and best preserved collection of ancient buildings in China; it covers 178 acres [72 hectares] and consists of over 800 buildings and over 9,000 rooms (some guides say 9,999 rooms as 9 is an Imperial number).
 It stands to the north of the vast open expanse of 广 Tiananmen Square and the main Meridian Gate is where the huge portrait of Chairman Mao Zedong hangs.
 The layout is broadly symmetric about the central meridian axis.
 The walls are painted a deep red to symbolize south and yang while the roofs are bright Imperial yellow symbolizing earth and yin.
-The main halls/palaces are on the center line and have poetic names for example the ‘Hall of Supreme Harmony ( Taihemen)’ and the ‘Palace of Peaceful Old Age (寧寿 Qianlong)’.
+The main halls/palaces are on the central line and have poetic names for example the ‘Hall of Supreme Harmony ( Taihemen)’ and the ‘Palace of Peaceful Old Age (寧寿 Qianlong)’.
 The Hall of Supreme Harmony is where the Emperor sat on the Dragon Throne and gave decrees; it is the largest and most splendid hall.
 Of the three ramps leading up to it, the central one was reserved exclusively for the Emperor.
 Nearly matching it in splendor are the three halls to the north where the Emperor would meet visiting envoys and delegations.
 The Imperial living quarters were on either side of the main axis, and these included lavish gardens.
 The western section was occupied by the empress and concubines.
 In Ming times it is estimated there lived at least 800 ‘maids of honor’ and 3,000 eunuchs in the palace, so it was a very busy place.
 Many of these halls are now set out as specialist museums (jewelery, paintings, ceramics, bronzes and so on).

 Construction

-The layout has water flowing in a curve through the Palace (giving it excellent Feng Shui).
+The layout has water flowing in a graceful curve through the palace (giving it excellent Feng Shui).
 A stream called ‘Golden Water’ and five ornate marble bridges provide a grand entrance to the central halls representing the five Confucian virtues.
-Yongle's ambitions were soon smashed by a great storm on 4th May 1421 in which three great new palaces were struck by lightning and the throne was burnt to the ground.
+Emperor Yongle's ambitions were soon smashed by a great storm on 4th May 1421 in which three of the largest new palaces were struck by lightning and the throne was burnt to the ground.
 Such a clear sign from heaven drove Yongle into retirement and he abandoned the ambitious voyages of naval exploration led by Zheng He.
 This event was a major turning point in China's history, as China turned inwards, no longer much interested in the rest of the world.
 In 1664, the following Qing dynasty burnt down much of the palace but then it was rebuilt, maintained the same basic structure with strengthened walls 30 feet [9 meters] high and with a wider moat 165 feet [50 meters].

 Beijing, Forbidden City, bridge, canal